-2.9 Suppliers and other liabilities
+2.9 Trade and other payables

-Trade payables are usually obligations to make payment for products or services obtained during performance of typical commercial activity by suppliers.
+Trade liabilities are usually obligations to make payment for products or services obtained during performance of typical commercial activity by suppliers.
 The accounts payable are classified as short-term liabilities if the payment is due within not more than one year.
 If not, they are classified as long-term liabilities.
-Trade liabilities are recognized initially at fair value and are measured subsequently at net book cost by the use of the effective rate method.
+Trade liabilities are initially recognised at fair value and are subsequently measured at depreciated cost using the effective interest method.